Gerald Ford: U.S. House of Representatives (1949–1973)

 After Ford returned to Grand Rapids in 1946, he became active in local Republican politics, and supporters urged him to challenge Bartel J. Jonkman, the incumbent Republican congressman.
 Military service had changed his view of the world.
 "I came back a converted internationalist", Ford wrote, "and of course our congressman at that time was an avowed, dedicated isolationist.
 And I thought he ought to be replaced.
 Nobody thought I could win.
 I ended up winning two to one."

+In 1947, Ford was briefly hired as a business manager for the Grand Rapids Rangers in the short-lived Professional Basketball League of America next to head coach Stan Szukala.

 During his first campaign in 1948, Ford visited voters at their doorsteps and as they left the factories where they worked.
 Ford also visited local farms where, in one instance, a wager resulted in Ford spending two weeks milking cows following his election victory.

 Ford was a member of the House of Representatives for 25 years, holding Michigan's 5th congressional district seat from 1949 to 1973.
-It was a tenure largely notable for its modesty.
+It was a tenure known for its modesty.
 As an editorial in The New York Times described him, Ford "saw himself as a negotiator and a reconciler, and the record shows it: he did not write a single piece of major legislation in his entire career."
-Appointed to the House Appropriations Committee two years after being elected, he was a prominent member of the Defense Appropriations Subcommittee.
+Appointed to the United States House Committee on Appropriations two years after being elected, he was a prominent member of the United States House Appropriations Subcommittee on Defense.
 Ford described his philosophy as "a moderate in domestic affairs, an internationalist in foreign affairs, and a conservative in fiscal policy."
 He voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
 Ford was known to his colleagues in the House as a "Congressman's Congressman".

 In the early 1950s, Ford declined offers to run for either the U.S. Senate or the Michigan governorship.
 Rather, his ambition was to become Speaker of the House, which he called "the ultimate achievement.
 To sit up there and be the head honcho of 434 other people and have the responsibility, aside from the achievement, of trying to run the greatest legislative body in the history of mankind ...
 I think I got that ambition within a year or two after I was in the House of Representatives".